segmentio/segment-docs/src/connections/destinations/catalog/moloco-rmp/index.md

 ## Mappings

-In the mappings tab, some fields are chosen by default if some common fields map to Moloco Event’s fields.
-If the mapped key does not exist in the input data, it won’t trigger an error and will just not pass any value.
+In the Mappings tab, some fields are chosen by default if some common fields map to Moloco Event’s fields.
+If the mapped key does not exist in the input data, it won’t trigger an error.
+Instead, the mapping will not pass any value.

 If you are using **the default fields in a custom way**, please confirm that your mapping meets Moloco's requirements.